 What’s better for shutters: a smooth finish or wood-grain finish?
-Shutters with a smooth finish tend to look more modern and suave, while shutters with a textured finish look a bit more historic.
-However the perks to each style of plantation shutter finish are a little deeper, and ultimately come down to your own style.Perks of shutters with a smooth finish – A smooth finish to your shutters offer a clean, sleek, modern look.
+Shutters with a smooth finish have a more chic look, while shutters with a textured finish look a bit more historic.
+However the perks to each style of plantation shutter finish go a little bit farther, and ultimately come down to your own style.Perks of shutters with a smooth finish – A smooth finish to your shutters offer a clean, sleek, modern look.
 A smooth finish may be perfect for you if your home has few other wood textured surfaces or furniture.
-A smooth finish is easier to see when it needs dusting, in comparison with a textured finish.
-We usually recommend a smooth finish for faux wood shutters like Polywood.Perks of a textured or wood grain finish for shutters – A textured finish on your shutters offers a more natural, wood-like look to your shutters.
+A smooth finish is easier to see when it needs dusting, compared to a textured finish.
+We usually recommend a smooth finish for faux wood shutters like Polywood.Perks of shutters with a textured finish – Shutters with a textured finish give you a more natural look in your home.
 That’s awesome if you’re trying to bring the beauty of nature indoors, particularly if you want to complement the look of your hardwood floors.
 A wood grain on your shutter louvers will also make dust harder to see, which means you can wait a little longer between regular cleanings.
 A wood-grain finish looks especially great on real wood shutters in Chicago.